 All three of these fitness bands come with lots of sports modes.
 However none of them have built-in GPS so you will need to rely on your smartphone for that.

 The non-fitness features are pretty standard.
 They include notifications for calls and messages and the function to mute incoming calls, lots of band faces, app notifications, music controls, alarm, find my phone and more.
 The three also all offer an optional NFC edition that sports a chip for payments on the go.

 Xiaomi Mi Band 5 vs Honor Band 5 vs Oppo Band: Verdict

 Mi Band 5 improves on Mi Band 4 in a multitude of ways.
 We expect it to be a best seller.
 Honor Band 5 has also been a popular choice since its launch in July 2019.
 Oppo, as the new entrant, is going against some big-name brands.

 On paper, all three of these offer very similar specs with lots of sports modes.
 The advantage of the Oppo Band and Honor Band is the SpO2 sensor.
 Xiaomi’s extras are the barometer, female health tracking and slightly better battery life.
 Its software system is also the most established of the three so, unless you need the blood oxygen feature or are a fan of the other brands, this is the one to go for.

 The price is not going to feature very much in your decision which to buy.
-All of these sell for around $30.
-For now, Honor Band 5 is the only one that is available internationally (view on Amazon).
-For Oppo Band and Mi Band, you’ll need to rely on resellers such as Gearbest.
-The full international versions of the two will follow in the weeks to come.
+All of these sell for around $30-$40.
+Honor Band 5 (check price on Amazon) and Xiaomi Mi Band 5 (check price on Amazon) can be picked up on Amazon.
+For Oppo Band, you’ll need to rely on resellers such as Gearbest.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!